AleksandrGostev/CryptoPrices/README.md

 * Admin panel to add / remove coins supported by the system
 * Overall UI/UX could be improved
 * Frontend tests
-* serve frontend over nginx with production build
+* Serve frontend over nginx with production build
+* Replace in-memory cache with redis